 - Scoop them out with a spoon once they’re done and transfer to a bowl filled with cold water

 - Repeat this process until all the balls are cooked

-- Leave them in the cold water for 5-10 minutes, then drain away the water
+- Leave them in the cold water for a couple of minutes, then transfer to a dry bowl or plate

 - Best eaten immediately, but leftovers can be kept in an airtight container in the fridge for up to a few days

-- Served in (hot or cold) sweetened coconut milk – you can make this by adding maple syrup/sugar to coconut milk, or coconut cream diluted with water
+- Served in (hot or cold) sweetened coconut milk – you can make this by adding sweetener of choice to coconut milk diluted with water